aifred0729-TW/hack_into_your_heart/README.md

 ### Searchsploit Module:<br>
 Type the vulnerabilities number or CMS/Service name and version.<br>
-If the input text is vulnerable, than it will show the exploit.<br>
+If the input CMS/Service is vulnerable, than it will show the exploit.<br>

 ### Metasploit Module:<br>
 Type the RHost LHost to input box and select a exploit module, then you can exploit.<br>